 How much does it cost to buy a house?

 Many of the costs of moving house will be one off payments.
 But unless you’re buying a house outright, the biggest cost – your mortgage – will be ongoing.
-Try our mortgage borrowing calculator to work out your monthly mortgage repayments.
+Try our mortgage borrowing calculator to find out how much you could borrow from us and work out your monthly mortgage repayments.

 What are the main moving costs?